Farm for Sale in Bridport

 - A 3-year income and expense projection of your proposed farm operation.

 - Any other information that you think is important for us to consider.
-This may include an analysis of markets to sell products, a SWOT analysis, or press regarding past agricultural operations.
+This may include a SWOT analysis, or press regarding past agricultural operations.